Informal Requirements To Be President

 Conclusion: The Unwritten Rules of the Presidency

 The path to the presidency is paved with both formal requirements, outlined in the Constitution, and a multitude of informal qualifications that are equally crucial for success.
 The "presidential look," political experience, fundraising prowess, communication skills, resilience, policy expertise, and the ability to build coalitions are all essential elements that contribute to a candidate's viability and electability.
 While the Constitution sets the minimum standards, the unwritten rules of the presidency shape the reality of the campaign trail and the demands of the office itself.
-Understanding these informal requirements is vital for appreciating the complexities of American politics and the selection of its highest office.
+In practice, understanding these informal requirements is vital for appreciating the complexities of American politics and the selection of its highest office.
 The presidency is not merely about meeting the minimum constitutional criteria; it demands a far broader and more nuanced set of attributes and skills, many of which remain unspoken yet profoundly impactful.